 Anse des Pitons - Located on the southwest coast of Saint Lucia, this beach has one of the best coral reefs in the Caribbean.
 During a visit here you can expect calm waters, minimal crowds, chairs, and umbrella rentals, amenities, and stunning views as this beach is set at the foot of the Pitons.

 There’s no short supply of activities that you can try in Saint Lucia and Antigua.
-For the vacationer that wants to try lots of water sports, these islands can be the ideal getaway location.
+For the vacationer who wants to try lots of water sports, these islands can be the ideal getaway location.
 While Saint Lucia stands out more in terms of diving attractions, both Antigua and Saint Lucia offer water sports like kayaking, paddle boarding, jet skiing, and more.

 Diving is possible on both Saint Lucia and Antigua as these islands both have vibrant coral reefs and interesting marine life.
 Here’s what you can expect on each island.